AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 This kind of formal package parameter containing definitions is called a *signature package*.
-Usually, a signature package is a generic package and therefore doesn't have a package body and it's not useful as a standalone package.
+Usually, a signature package is a generic package and doesn't have a package body.
+Also, it isn't useful as a standalone package.
 Instead, it's used to group types and subprogram declarations that will be used as a formal package parameter.
 This approach is useful for creating separate specifications for types and